jake-knerr/jakes-dictionary/README.md

 a collection of statements treated as a single statement for purposes of control flow.

+#### Block storage, Block-Level Storage

+storage technique that divides data into blocks and stores each block with a unique identifier for retrieval.

+Block storage is commonly used by cloud storage providers.

 #### Bootstrapping

 i have seen two definitions: